clopez/webkit-testhunter/README.md

 # WebKit-TestHunter

-Small utiliy to parse the WebKit Layout Test results history and print all the results for a given test grouped by revision intervals.
+Utilities to parse the WebKit Layout Test results history and print the results for a given test grouped by revision intervals or detect tests that are flaky.

 Note: This tracks only the bots from the GTK and WPE ports of WebKit.
 However, support for other ports should be really easy to add (open an issue